 The biggest grip about jealousy is that a lot of times, people don’t think you’ve earned your success or even deserve it.
 It’s the worst feeling to have because the word ‘Deserve’ is so controversial.
 Do you want to start a fight?
 Throw the D-word around and see how quickly things escalate.
 Take Marissa Mayers, the former CEO of Yahoo, who received a lot of heat for her 23 million severance package despite her lackluster performance in reviving Yahoo1; not to mention the bonus millions for handing Yahoo off to Verizon too.
 The backlash she received was cantankerous.2

 Well, shake and freakin’ bake, yes I am – on some things.
-I’m guessing a large percentage of people who end up with excess wealth is because they were shrewd and responsible with it in the first place.
-Related: Why Rich People Are Frugal Even Past Financial Independence
+I’m guessing a large percentage of people who end up with excess wealth is because they were shrewd and responsible for it in the first place.

 Last stop of the tour!
 Systematic downsides!
 Ding!

-Disclaimer: having money is still really, really awesome.
-I take these problems over being super broke any day, any time.
-Have you ever given a friend money?
+Have you ever given friends money?
 What is your policy on friend, money and going into business?
 Have you ever experienced impostor syndrome?